Inkimar/naturalist-migration/README.md

 The benefit comparing to your local installation of RStudio is that you do not have to install all the dependencies ( packages and sometimes system-libraries that may be neccisary)

 ## how to start.
-1. make
-2. make start-ui

-1. The makefile pulls down the 'raquamaps/mirroreum:v0' from dockerhub and runs it
+1. make (The makefile pulls down the 'raquamaps/mirroreum:v0' from dockerhub and runs it)
-2. starts a browser (credentials are rstudio/rstudio)
+2. make start-ui (starts a browser (credentials are rstudio/rstudio)